 ACI’s Hebrew School offers weekly after-school classes to students in grades K through 7th, with transportation available from local schools.

-The ACI Hebrew School program is divided into three levels:
+The ACI Hebrew School program is divided into four levels:

 Our Philosophy